 There’s no lack of passion in the beautiful city of BA.
 The argentine people are driven and beautiful people.
 They are very open in their beliefs and are overflowing with talent.

-In our down time we took to the streets exploring.
+In our down time in Buenos Aires, we took to the streets exploring.

 Always in the mood for bakery items so yummy they were eaten long before pictures were taken.
 We found just about every coffee shop within a 5 mile radius and soooo loved getting to take walks in the near-perfect weather.